loader image

 Who is responsible for food waste?

-Are consumers the only ones responsible?
+Are consumers solely responsible?

-Large distribution
+Large retailers

 Document